zizekuros/kaggle-titanic/README.md

 ## Score

-The basic prediction with no fine-tuning scored **0.77990**, meaning it successfully predicted whether ~78% of people survived or not.
-Reducing the features didn't help improve the score (it scored 0.76555), indicating that these features were not noise but were useful despite appearing redundant.
+The advanced prediction with no some features engineering scored **0.78229**, meaning it successfully predicted for ~78.23% of people whether survived or not.

-The basic prediction finished in 3404th place out of 17,200 at the time of submitting the results, which is in the **80th percentile**.
+I finished in 2810th place out of 17,290 at the time of submitting the results, which is in the **84th percentile**.

 ![Score](images/score.png)